 Teacher.
 Christie is in her tenth year as an educator.
 She teaches senior English, AP English Literature, and the creative writing elective at an all-girls school, as well as a summer camp creative writing course for girls in the 5th-8th grade.
-She also teaches online courses for gifted students enrolled in Duke University's Talent Identification Program.
 She is a Google Certified Educator, Level 2.

-Christie recently completed a non-fiction book which is part of a series aimed at teen readers titled Depression: Tips and Insights for Teenagers (Rowman and Littlefield).
+Depression: Tips and Insights for Teenagers is her first book, forthcoming from Rowman & Littlefield.
 Her book addresses depression in teenagers, offering relatable, accessible situations and strategies to guide teens struggling with mental health—including identifying signs of struggle, recognizing stress factors, de-stigmatizing shame, implementing strategies for self-care (both in immediate crisis and long-term coping skills), and finding resources for help.
-It will be released October 14, 2020 and is available for preorder on Amazon.
+It will be released in October 2020 and is available for preorder on Amazon.

 Dreamer.
 She enjoys spending time with her lovely kitties Lord Tennyson & Mister Browning (aka Teeny & Mister).
-Her interests include reading and writing beautiful dreamy fictions, traveling the world taking pictures and eating delicious cheeses, and learning new things every day.
+Besides reading and writing beautiful dreamy fictions, her interests include digital painting, traveling the world taking pictures and eating delicious cheeses, and learning new things every day.